digital-chemistry-laboratory/morfeus/docs/local_force.rst

 these cases.

 For transition states, the imaginary mode corresponding to the reaction is projected out with the local modes approach.
-This also means that forces involving the atoms corresponding this imaginary mode are meaningless and should not be used.
+This also means that local force constant involving the atoms corresponding to this imaginary mode are meaningless and should not be used.
 Only the local modes method can be used for transition states.

 .. warning::